tomglencross69/the-collections-museum-curation-app/README.md

 - Queried and normalised data from Portable Antiquities Scheme API and Europeana API

 ## Figma and Wireframes
-- You can view the Figma, planning, wireframes and component tree for the project here[Figma](https://www.figma.com/board/GneUPcx4qQbnQFL75d1iGA/museum-curator?node-id=0-1&p=f&t=n7RRd4SXXz3gYvAo-0)
+- You can view the Figma, planning, wireframes and component tree for the project here: [Figma](https://www.figma.com/board/GneUPcx4qQbnQFL75d1iGA/museum-curator?node-id=0-1&p=f&t=n7RRd4SXXz3gYvAo-0)

 ---